- Home

 Washington County

-- Natural Resource seasonal staff gathered prairie seed within the park for use with restorations.
+- In 2022, Natural Resource seasonal staff and volunteers collected 104 pounds of prairie seed within the park for use within restorations.
+These efforts will continue fall of 2023.

-- Goats were used to control buckthorn re-sprouts in oak savanna restoration areas.
+- Prescribed grazing with goats will be used to control buckthorn re-sprouts in oak savanna restoration areas.
+The website will be updated with locations and dates when that information is available.

 Great River Greening/Butler Family Foundation

 - Butler Family Foundation in partnership with Great River Greening helped establish 24.5 acres of prairie production plots at Lake Elmo Park Reserve on the north end of the park reserve, south of the barns.
 The fields were planted in spring, fall and winter of 2018, mowing is occurring during 2019 to help natives establish followed by weed control in 2020.
-In the fall of 2020, GRG and volunteer groups helped collect native seed out of the plots.
+We are continuing to bring volunteer groups out to collect native seed from the plots.

 Future Projects

-- Continuing to develop a plan to implement conservation based grazing (Bison or Cattle) on the west half of Lake Elmo Park Reserve to help maintain grassland.
+- Continuing to develop a plan to implement conservation-based seasonal grazing (Bison or Cattle) on the west half of Lake Elmo Park Reserve to help maintain grassland.

 Current Projects